erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

         # Each has the same number of single copy orthologs, but less than were identified before when I was only comparing the two species
         `

-  - Pull out the orthologs for the apoptosis genes I care about and compare the XMs for those genes specifically (since we know that there is largely evolutionary conservation).
+  - Pull out the orthologs for the apoptosis genes I care about and compare the XMs for those genes specifically even if they aren't single copy  (since we know that there is largely evolutionary conservation).
 I could look at the individual gene trees for each to confirm this.
-  -
+    * Loading these two ortholog files and searching them for apoptosis XPs

 3. Reading OrthoFinder Publication and online tutorial (https://davidemms.github.io/orthofinder_tutorials/exploring-orthofinders-results.html) again for clues as to why there were few single copy orthologs and whether I am interpretting all the data output correctly